VincentVetsch/McGlennInspections/static/SOP.md

 ###III.
 The inspector is not required to:

-move any personal items or other obstructions, such as, but not limited to, throw rugs, carpeting, wall coverings, furniture, ceiling tiles, window coverings, equipment, plants, ice, debris, snow, water, dirt, pets, or anything else that might restrict the visual inspection. dismantle, open or uncover any system or component. enter or access any area that may, in the opinion of the inspector, be unsafe. enter crawlspaces or other areas that may be unsafe or not readily accessible. inspect underground items, such as, but not limited to, lawn-irrigation systems, underground storage tanks or other indications of their presence, whether abandoned or actively used. do anything which may, in the inspector's opinion, be unsafe or dangerous to the inspector or others, or damage property, such as, but not limited to: walking on roof surfaces, climbing ladders, entering attic spaces, or negotiating with pets. inspect decorative items. inspect common elements or areas in multi-unit housing. inspect intercoms, speaker systems or security systems. offer guarantees or warranties. offer or perform any engineering services. offer or perform any trade or professional service other than general home inspection. research the history of the property, report on its potential for alteration, modification, extendibility or suitability for a specific or proposed use for occupancy. determine the age of construction or installation of any system structure or component of a building, or differentiate between original construction and subsequent additions, improvements, renovations or replacements. determine the insurability of a property. perform or offer Phase 1 or environmental audits. inspect any system or component that is not included in these Standards.
+- Move any personal items or other obstructions, such as, but not limited to, throw rugs, carpeting, wall coverings, furniture, ceiling tiles, window coverings, equipment, plants, ice, debris, snow, water, dirt, pets, or anything else that might restrict the visual inspection.
+- Dismantle, open or uncover any system or component.
+- Enter or access any area that may, in the opinion of the inspector, be unsafe.
+- Enter crawlspaces or other areas that may be unsafe or not readily accessible.
+- Inspect underground items, such as, but not limited to, lawn-irrigation systems, underground storage tanks or other indications of their presence, whether abandoned or actively used.
+- Do anything which may, in the inspector's opinion, be unsafe or dangerous to the inspector or others, or damage property, such as, but not limited to: walking on roof surfaces, climbing ladders, entering attic spaces, or negotiating with pets.
+- Inspect decorative items.
+- Inspect common elements or areas in multi-unit housing.
+- Inspect intercoms, speaker systems or security systems.
+- Offer guarantees or warranties.
+- Offer or perform any engineering services.
+- Offer or perform any trade or professional service other than general home inspection.
+- Research the history of the property, report on its potential for alteration, modification, extendibility or suitability for a specific or proposed use for occupancy.
+- Determine the age of construction or installation of any system structure or component of a building, or differentiate between original construction and subsequent additions, improvements, renovations or replacements.
+- Determine the insurability of a property.
+- Perform or offer Phase 1 or environmental audits.
+- Inspect any system or component that is not included in these Standards.

 ##3.
 Standards of Practice
 ###3.1.
 Roof

-I. The inspector shall inspect from ground level or the eaves:
+####I. The inspector shall inspect from ground level or the eaves:

-the roof-covering materials;
+- The roof-covering materials;
-the gutters;
+- The gutters;
-the downspouts;
+- The downspouts;
-the vents, flashing, skylights, chimney and other roof penetrations; and the general structure of the roof from the readily accessible panels, doors or stairs.
+- The vents, flashing, skylights, chimney and other roof penetrations; and
+- The general structure of the roof from the readily accessible panels, doors or stairs.

-II.
+####II.
 The inspector is not required to:

-walk on any roof surface.
+- Walk on any roof surface.
-predict the service life expectancy. inspect underground downspout diverter drainage pipes. remove snow, ice, debris or other conditions that prohibit the observation of the roof surfaces. move insulation. inspect antennae, satellite dishes, lightning arresters, de-icing equipment, or similar attachments. walk on any roof areas that appear, in the opinion of the inspector, to be unsafe. walk on any roof areas if it might, in the opinion of the inspector, cause damage. perform a water test. warrant or certify the roof. confirm proper fastening or installation of any roof-covering material.
-3.2.
+- Predict the service life expectancy.
+- Inspect underground downspout diverter drainage pipes.
+- Remove snow, ice, debris or other conditions that prohibit the observation of the roof surfaces.
+- Move insulation.
+- Inspect antennae, satellite dishes, lightning arresters, de-icing equipment, or similar attachments.
+- Walk on any roof areas that appear, in the opinion of the inspector, to be unsafe.
+- Walk on any roof areas if it might, in the opinion of the inspector, cause damage.
+- Perform a water test.
+- Warrant or certify the roof.
+- Confirm proper fastening or installation of any roof-covering material.

+###3.2.
 Exterior

-I. The inspector shall inspect:
+####I. The inspector shall inspect:

-the exterior wall-covering material, flashing and trim;
+- The exterior wall-covering material, flashing and trim;
-all exterior doors, decks, stoops, steps, stairs, ramps, porches, railings, eaves, soffits and fascias;
+- All exterior doors, decks, stoops, steps, stairs, ramps, porches, railings, eaves, soffits and fascias;
-and report as in need of repair any improper spacing between intermediate balusters, spindles and rails for steps, stairways, ramps, balconies and railings;
+- And report as in need of repair any improper spacing between intermediate balusters, spindles and rails for steps, stairways, ramps, balconies and railings;
-a representative number of windows; the vegetation, surface drainage, retaining walls and grading of the property when they may adversely affect the structure, especially due to moisture intrusion; and describe the exterior wall covering.
+- A representative number of windows;
+- The vegetation, surface drainage, retaining walls and grading of the property when they may adversely affect the structure, especially due to moisture intrusion;
-II.
+- And describe the exterior wall covering.

+####II.
 The inspector is not required to:

-inspect or operate screens, storm windows, shutters, awnings, fences, outbuildings, or exterior accent lighting. inspect items that are not visible or readily accessible from the ground, including window and door flashing. inspect or identify geological, geotechnical, hydrological or soil conditions. inspect recreational facilities or playground equipment. inspect seawalls, breakwalls or docks. inspect erosion-control or earth-stabilization measures. inspect for safety-type glass. inspect underground utilities. inspect underground items. inspect wells or springs. inspect solar, wind or geothermal systems. inspect swimming pools or spas. inspect wastewater treatment systems, septic systems or cesspools. inspect irrigation or sprinkler systems. inspect drainfields or dry wells. determine the integrity of multiple-pane window glazing or thermal window seals.
-3.3.
+- Inspect or operate screens, storm windows, shutters, awnings, fences, outbuildings, or exterior accent lighting.
+- Inspect items that are not visible or readily accessible from the ground, including window and door flashing.
+- Inspect or identify geological, geotechnical, hydrological or soil conditions.
+- Inspect recreational facilities or playground equipment.
+- Inspect seawalls, breakwalls or docks.
+- Inspect erosion-control or earth-stabilization measures.
+- Inspect for safety-type glass.
+- Inspect underground utilities.
+- Inspect underground items.
+- Inspect wells or springs.
+- Inspect solar, wind or geothermal systems.
+- Inspect swimming pools or spas.
+- Inspect wastewater treatment systems, septic systems or cesspools.
+- Inspect irrigation or sprinkler systems.
+- Inspect drainfields or dry wells.
+- Determine the integrity of multiple-pane window glazing or thermal window seals.

+###3.3.
 Basement, Foundation, Crawlspace & Structure

-I. The inspector shall inspect:
+####I. The inspector shall inspect:

-the foundation;
-the basement;
-the crawlspace;
+- The foundation
+- The basement
+- The crawlspace
-and report observed indications of active water penetration; for wood in contact with or near soil;
+- And report observed indications of active water penetration
+- For wood in contact with or near soil
-and report observed indications of possible foundation movement, such as sheetrock cracks, brick cracks, out-of-square door frames, and unlevel floors;
+- And report observed indications of possible foundation movement, such as sheetrock cracks, brick cracks, out-of-square door frames, and unlevel floors
-and report on any observed cutting, notching and boring of framing members that may, in the inspector's opinion, present a structural or safety concern.
+- And report on any observed cutting, notching and boring of framing members that may, in the inspector's opinion, present a structural or safety concern.

-II.
+####II.
 The inspector is not required to:

-enter any crawlspaces that are not readily accessible or where entry could cause damage or pose a hazard to the inspector. move stored items or debris. operate sump pumps with inaccessible floats. identify size, spacing, span or location or determine the adequacy of foundation bolting, bracing, joists, joist spans or support systems. provide any engineering or architectural service. report on the adequacy of any structural system or component.
+- Enter any crawlspaces that are not readily accessible or where entry could cause damage or pose a hazard to the inspector.
-3.4.
+- Move stored items or debris.
+- Operate sump pumps with inaccessible floats.
+- Identify size, spacing, span or location or determine the adequacy of foundation bolting, bracing, joists, joist spans or support systems.
+- Provide any engineering or architectural service.
+- Report on the adequacy of any structural system or component.

+###3.4.
 Heating

-I. The inspector shall inspect:
+####I. The inspector shall inspect:

-the heating systems, using normal operating controls, and describe the energy source and heating method;
+- The heating systems, using normal operating controls, and describe the energy source and heating method;
-and report as in need of repair heating systems that do not operate;
+- And report as in need of repair heating systems that do not operate;
-and report if the heating systems are deemed inaccessible.
+- And report if the heating systems are deemed inaccessible.

-II.
+####II.
 The inspector is not required to:

 inspect or evaluate the interior of flues or chimneys, fire chambers, heat exchangers, combustion air systems, fresh-air intakes, humidifiers, dehumidifiers, electronic air filters, geothermal systems, or solar heating systems. inspect fuel tanks or underground or concealed fuel supply systems.